Digital asset management hosting options

 Hybrid DAM

-You can combine the functions of a cloud and on-premise DAM which means you can rely on its SaaS capabilities to share files from the cloud, while sensitive data remains secured with extra protection on your in-house server.
+There is a third option, a hybrid DAM, which combines the functions of a cloud and on-premise DAM which means you can rely on its SaaS capabilities to share files from the cloud, while sensitive data remains secured with extra protection on your in-house server.

 Here are some important points to consider ahead of choosing a Hybrid DAM, though: